eugenia1984/english/b1-english-for-developers/19-learn-how-to-use-adjectives-in-conversations.md

 - **as long as**: is used for direct comparison in length.
 For example: `The new cable is as long as the room`. –> This shows the cable's length matches the size of the room.

+- **significantly**: means in a major or important way.
+For example: `The new software significantly reduced loading times` –> This means it made a big improvement.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>